onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 Genesis triplet

-Timestamp the stone tablet selfie as an NFT with a 5-10% royalty on each resale
+Timestamp the stone tablet selfie as an NFT with a 5-10% royalty on each resale ConstitutionDAO raised 47$ million - this could eventually top that

 Unfortunately (or perhaps fortunately) hash chains cannot be self-referential and have loops